acgoldman/GettingCleaningData/CodeBook.md

-The final data set created, all.data.smry contains the following fields: subject_id - an ID (integer) of each of the 30 people involved in the study activity - text name of the activity performed (e.g. WALKING_UPSTAIRS) mn.tBodyAcc_mean_X - The average of the average (over the time recorded) body acceleration in the X axis mn.tBodyAcc_mean_Y - The average of the average (over the time recorded) body acceleration in the Y axis mn.tBodyAcc_mean_Z - The average of the average (over the time recorded) body acceleration in the Z axis mn.tBodyAcc_std_X - The average of the standard deviation (over the time recorded) body acceleration in the X axis mn.tBodyAcc_std_Y - The average of the standard deviation (over the time recorded) body acceleration in the Y axis mn.tBodyAcc_std_Z - The average of the standard deviation (over the time recorded) body acceleration in the Z axis
+The final data set created, all.data.smry contains the following fields: subject_id - an ID (integer) of each of the 30 people involved in the study activity - text name of the activity performed (e.g. WALKING_UPSTAIRS) mn.TimeBodyAcc_mean_X - The average of the average (over the time recorded) body acceleration in the X axis mn.TimeBodyAcc_mean_Y - The average of the average (over the time recorded) body acceleration in the Y axis mn.TimeBodyAcc_mean_Z - The average of the average (over the time recorded) body acceleration in the Z axis mn.TimeBodyAcc_std_X - The average of the standard deviation (over the time recorded) body acceleration in the X axis mn.TimeBodyAcc_std_Y - The average of the standard deviation (over the time recorded) body acceleration in the Y axis mn.TimeBodyAcc_std_Z - The average of the standard deviation (over the time recorded) body acceleration in the Z axis

 The units are in the scale [-1,1] becauase they are normalized.